ioaiaaii/micro-infra/README.md

 ├── gitops/                               # GitOps resources for ArgoCD ├── iac/                                  # Infrastructure-as-Code with Terragrunt
-├── meta-charts/                          # Meta Helm charts for for gitops ├── repo-operator/                        # Repository operator for managing and automating workflows ├── runbooks                              # Runbooks for operations and alerts └── scripts                               # Automation scripts for repo scope
+├── meta-charts/                          # Meta Helm charts for for gitops ├── repo-operator/                        # Submode repository operator for managing and automating workflows ├── runbooks                              # Runbooks for operations and alerts └── scripts                               # Automation scripts for repo scope
 ```

+1. **Google Kubernetes Engine (GKE)**:
+   - Private, VPC-native clusters with secure nodes and alias IPs for pods and services.
+   - Modular configuration for node pools, custom taints, and labels.
+2. **Terragrunt Configuration**:
+   - Remote state management with Google Cloud Storage (GCS).
+   - Automated security scanning using **Trivy**, with hooks
+   - Centralized variable management with project and location-specific configuration files.
+2. **GitOps Managed**:
+   - Apps linked to HEAD, defined in /gitops.

 ## Architecture Overview